Any links to Amazon are affiliate links.

-Let's be real here.
+Let’s be real here.
 Sometimes we would rather just put our child in bed than spend 30 minutes reading stories to our child first.
 That means we are anxious through the reading rather than happy.
+We might even get grumpy when our children ask for stories to read at bedtime.
 It takes time and effort to read.
-I think a key here is to make sure we start our bedtime routine with plenty of time to read our books so we don't feel rushed or stressed about it.
+I think a key here is to make sure we start our bedtime routine with plenty of time to read our books so we don’t feel rushed or stressed about it.

 How do you choose books?
 Fox points out that important elements to reading to your young child are rhyme, rhythm, and repetition (page 7).
 Choose books with these elements to make sure it is something the young child will be interested in.